-The following graph shows a five-year comparison of the total cumulative returns of investing \$100 on May 31, 2017, in Paychex common stock, the S&P 500 Index, and two Peer Group Indexes.
+The following graph shows a five-year comparison of the total cumulative returns of investing \$100 on May 31, 2018, in Paychex common stock, the S&P 500 Index, and a Peer Group Index.
 All comparisons of stock price performance shown assume reinvestment of dividends.
 We are a participant in the S&P 500 Index, a market group of companies with a larger than average market capitalization.
 Our Peer Group is a group of companies with comparable revenue and net income, who are in a comparable industry, or who are direct competitors of Paychex (as detailed below).